-Editor’s note: Part three in this four-part series on the essential role of councils in the Church features insight from members of the Quorum of the Twelve Apostles and general women leaders about the purpose and functions of three of the Church’s executive councils: the Missionary Executive Council, the Temple and Family History Executive Council and the Priesthood and Family Executive Council.
-Read more in part one and part two.
+Editor’s note: Part three in this series on the essential role of councils in the Church features insight from members of the Quorum of the Twelve Apostles and general women leaders about the purpose and functions of three of the Church’s executive councils: the Missionary Executive Council, the Temple and Family History Executive Council and the Priesthood and Family Executive Council.
+Read more in part one, part two and part four.

 On Easter Sunday, April 3, 1836, Jesus Christ appeared to Joseph Smith and Oliver Cowdery in the Kirtland Temple and accepted the temple as His house.

 Following this vision, three ancient prophets appeared to Joseph and Oliver, one at a time.
 Moses conferred the keys of the gathering of Israel, Elias conferred the keys “of the dispensation of the gospel of Abraham,” and Elijah conferred the keys of sealing.

 Today, said Elder Quentin L. Cook of the Quorum of the Twelve Apostles, “the Church is organized with three executive councils that are based on those three keys that were restored.”
 These three councils serve under the direction of the First Presidency.

 The keys of the gathering of Israel operate within the purview of the Missionary Executive Council.
 The keys “of the dispensation of the gospel of Abraham” — of fulfilling the Abrahamic covenant — function in the Priesthood and Family Executive Council.
 And the sealing keys are found in the Temple and Family History Executive Council.

 Elder Dieter F. Uchtdorf of the Quorum of the Twelve Apostles said the purpose of these three councils is “one work” — God’s work “to bring to pass the immortality and eternal life of man” (Moses 1:39).